rgrannell1/dipper/README.md

 ## Output Format

-Dipper writes structured plain text.
-All metadata lines are prefixed with `%%dipper:` so they can be identified and stripped by downstream tools.
+All metadata lines are prefixed with `%%dipper:`

 **Structure**